AJ8GH/aoc-go/year-24/day-12/resources/README.md

 Adding these together produces its new total price of *1206*.

 *What is the new total price of fencing all regions on your map?*

+Your puzzle answer was `936718`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐